JieqiongYu/go-pool/Cloud-Native-Go/README.md

 # Cloud Native Go

-In this demo, it demonstrates things as the following:
+In this demo, it demonstrates things as the following

+## Simple Go HTTP Server Implementation

 * Simple HTTP server implementation in go
   * Using the Go `net/http` package